Centrattic/conversation-continuation/README.md

 * Ok. so currently training LORA a bit more + adding embedding training.
 One thing here is that if you do more LORA training + you do the first SL step with the constitution and you still don't think the model is good enough for RL by itself, you can try improving by training a higher rank LORA.
 The thing is you can sometimes see the model overfitting (not really, just strong TDA with some conversations), so that's something to consider.
 Lemme actually make list of improvements given model isn't good enough for RL:
 - higher rank LORA
 - LORA with bias = "all"
-- maybe not that relevant but future version could train on dates!
+- maybe not that relevant but future version could train on dates (add <date> tags or something)!
 Pretty sure I have enough samples for this, and so model gets the sense/can memorize who we are and changes over time.
 - consider varying context window between like 4 and 12 or something, shorter context might be better actually to get used to less info (this is something easy to play with I should test in sampling and training both)
 - also consider switching from truncation to chunking
 * Ok so first training run I had 10804 samples (around this) and now I have 15772 samples!
 (Removed train test split, plus have new messages!)